Woman allegedly threatens police after motorcyclists confronted

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-An afternoon complaint over motorcyclists culminated in evasion of arrest and alleged death threats in Normanby yesterday.
+An afternoon complaint over motorcyclists culminated in evasion of arrest and alleged death threats yesterday.

-Senior Sergeant Anthony Bond said police received a complaint of motorcycles being ridden at Forrester Park about 4.30pm
+Senior Sergeant Anthony Bond said police received a complaint of motorcycles being ridden at Forrester Park in Normanby, Dunedin, about 4.30pm on Wednesday.

 When police arrived, two motorcyclists were seen leaving the area, and were promptly stopped.

-Checks of the first rider, a 28-year-old man, showed he was disqualified and had bail conditions not to drive, Snr Sgt Bond said.
+Checks of the first rider, a 28-year-old man, showed he was disqualified and had bail conditions not to drive, Bond said.

 When informed he was under arrest, the man ran off into Chingford Park, he said.